curran/currankelleher.com/src/pages/blog/d3-basics.md

 The module defined in `data.js` exports an array of objects that represent circles to be rendered on the SVG.
 Each object has `x`, `y`, `r`, and `fill` properties that define the position, radius, and fill color of the circle.
 While this example has a direct correspondence to the circles to render, in a real-world application, the data would likely come from an external source, such as a CSV file or an API, and would then be transformed to pixel coordinates and colors using D3 scales.
 In any case, the most common pattern in D3.js is to represent data as an array of objects, where each object represents a "data point" or "row in a table".

 ## Rendering Circles

+The final piece of the puzzle is the rendering logic that creates the circles on the SVG.

 **renderCircles.js**